k88hudson/pasta-please/recipes/meat/the-meatrix.md

 Authors Andrew Sabot and Moofius

 ## Description
 Do you want to take the red pill or the blue pill?
-Don't let corperate greed ruin meat!
+Don't let corporate greed ruin meat!
 Ready in 6 and a half hours!
 For more info check out http://allrecipes.com/recipe/222678/meat-gravy/?internalSource=staff%20pick&referringId=565&referringContentType=recipe%20hub